CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    * Password: **<inject key="AzureAdUserPassword"></inject>**

-1. In a pop-up to confirm the sign into Microsoft Azure CLI, click on **Continue**.
+1. In a pop-up to confirm the sign-into Microsoft Azure CLI, click on **Continue**.

    ![](media/ex1-logincontinue.png)